HarudaySharma/cse-s4-notes/01 - Computer System Architecture/Notes/150520241324 - Three Registers of DMA Controller.md

 - it specifys the number of words that must be transferred.
 - this register is decremented by 1, after each word transfer and the value is internally tested for 0.
 ###### 3. Control register
-- It specifys the mode of transfer.
+- It specifys the mode of transfer (Read/Write).

 ----